Biliary Colic

 What Are the Treatments for Biliary Colic?

 The most effective method of treating biliary colic is the removal of gallbladder and the gallstones within via surgery, known as cholecystectomy.
-Two types of cholecystectomies can be performed for gallbladder removal, such as:
+This can be performed through laparoscopic or open surgery:

 There is no effective medicines or medical treatment for biliary colic or symptomatic gallstones.